 The most valuable part of Ameritrade's business is the net interest the company earns on client assets.
 In higher interest rate environments, Ameritrade is able to generate more net interest income than it does via trading commissions.

 A large portion of Ameritrade's interest earning client assets are allocated to money market accounts.
 Ameritrade has more than $70 billion worth of balances in money market accounts on which it currently earns a net interest yield of about 1.10%.
 Furthermore, Ameritrade has $19 billion of interest earning assets on which it earns a net interest yield of over 3%.

 With almost 6 million brokerage accounts, Ameritrade is one of the leading online brokerage firms.
 We estimate that Ameritrade earns on average about $12.60 per trade.
 This average trading commission figure declined in the recession years to $12.07 in 2011, but has picked up since.

 Trading commissions (fee per trade) across online brokerages have been declining.
 However, with the increasing mix of derivatives trading, average commissions are likely to pick up.

 Money market accounts becoming a key source of value

-Ameritrade's money market account balances have grown from under $10 billion in 2006 to more than $70 billion in 2013.
+Ameritrade's money market account balances have grown from under $10 billion in 2006 to almost $75 billion in 2014.
 As a result, Ameritrade is earning significantly more in fees from money market accounts than it did in the past.
 We expect this trend to continue, resulting in a large part of Ameritrade's value coming from money market accounts.